gekatateam/neptunus/plugins/serializers/json/README.md

     # in jsonl mode events are combined in jsonl document with new line as a separator
     mode = "jsonl"

-    # if true, parser uses only events data maps
+    # if true, parser uses only event data map
-    # otherwise, it uses the whole events
+    # otherwise, it uses the whole event
     data_only = true

     # if true, parser ignores serialization errors